 In response to the evolving public health crisis, we are currently doing the following to protect our patients, staff, and pediatricians:

-We require face masks or face coverings in all of our clinics, including the exam rooms, for anyone 2 years and older.
-Please bring a face mask or face covering from home.
-The state order does not require a letter from your pediatrician if your child has a medical reason to be exempted.
+We require face masks in all of our clinics, including the exam rooms, for anyone 2 years and older.
+Please bring a face mask from home if you have one.
+Learn more about effective masks, and how to help your child keep their mask on, by visiting our Wearing a Mask page.

 You can now schedule a virtual visit with your own pediatrician!
 This allows you to receive the same great continuity of care from the comfort of your home, while limiting the spread of illness.
 Most appointments can now be scheduled as a virtual visit.